 Substances in this schedule have a high potential for abuse which may lead to severe psychological or physical dependence.

 Examples of Schedule II narcotics include: hydromorphone (Dilaudid®), methadone (Dolophine®), meperidine (Demerol®), oxycodone (OxyContin®, Percocet®), and fentanyl (Sublimaze®, Duragesic®).
-Other Schedule II narcotics include: morphine, opium, and codeine.
+Other Schedule II narcotics include: morphine, opium, codeine, and hydrocodone.